data-apis/data-apis.github.io/content/blog/array_api_v2025_release.md

 ## Get involved

-The Array API standard is developed in the open, and we welcome feedback and contributions from the community.
+The array API standard is developed in the open, and we welcome feedback and contributions from the community.

 - Specification: [https://data-apis.org/array-api/](https://data-apis.org/array-api/)